Year of Entry 2027/28

 How you learn

-You learn through:
+You learn through

-During your first year, we’ll lay the groundwork for your journey – with an emphasis on self-development, exploration, and both practical and experiential acquisition of knowledge and skills.
+On the Game Art degree We’ll lay the groundwork for your journey – with an emphasis on self-development, exploration, and both practical and experiential acquisition of knowledge and skills.

 We’ll dedicate your second year to expanding your skills and understanding while discovering your areas of interest.
 We’ll emphasise user research and development, as well as contextual application and production.

-In your third year, we’ll shift the emphasis to the development and realisation of your professional identity as a game artist.
+In your final year, we’ll shift the emphasis to the development and realisation of your professional identity as a game artist.
 You’ll create an industry-focused portfolio to showcase your expertise – evidencing the attributes, skills and knowledge you’ve gained on the course.

 By the time you graduate you’ll have the skills, knowledge and confidence to make a meaningful impact in the ever-evolving world of gaming.